-A closer look' series - questions about anti-epileptic drugs
+A closer look' series - questions about anti-seizure medication

-Deciding to take anti-epileptic drugs (AEDs) can be a big decision, and you might have lots of questions about how the drugs work before you take that step.
+Deciding to take anti-seizure medication (ASMs) can be a big decision, and you might have lots of questions about how the drugs work before you take that step.

 How are drugs developed?

 Drug companies research and develop drugs during a very long, complicated, and expensive process.
 Each step of the process is designed to make sure that the drug is safe for us to use, that it works, and that it can be produced in a way to make sure it is consistent.

 The first stage of developing drugs is to find a possible drug.
 Researchers look for chemical compounds, which might be similar to a drug that already exists, that they think might work for a particular condition.

 Once a compound is found, the next stage is to trial it.
 This involves testing the compound to see if it does the job the researchers expect it to.
 The first trials might be computer tests.
 After this, the compound is tested on animals before it is tested on human volunteers.
 These trials happen in three phases and can take up to six years to complete.
 Strict guidelines and ethical standards make sure that drug trials are fair, accurate, thorough, and give enough information about the drug to know whether it works.

 Tests include checking that the drug is safe by testing them on people who do not have the condition.